Voter Information, Voters Bill of Rights

 1. You can register online by:

 You can still register on election day ...

 If you miss registering before the election, you can still vote by registering on election day at your polling place.
-All you need is one of the documents listed below that shows your current address in the precinct where you live:
+However, you must provide proof of residence, as well as sign an oath stating that you are eligible to vote in the precinct.
+You will need: